Eczbek/xieite/docs/geometry/containsPoint.md

 ```
 ### Parameters
 - `line` - A `xieite::geometry::Line` constant reference to check for a point on
-- `point` - A `xieite::geometry::Point` copy, the point to check for
+- `point` - A `xieite::geometry::Point`, the point to check for
 ### Return value
-- `bool` - Whether or not the point lies within the shape
+- A `bool` - Whether or not the point lies within the shape

 <br/><br/>